-In situations where the stove is to be fitted into a brick or non-combustible recess, we recommend that the stove is installed with at least 10 cm clearance to the wall, this will allow room air to circulate around the stove; also the maintenance of the outside stove is easier.
+In situations where the stove is to be fitted into a brick or non-combustible recess, we recommend that the stove is installed with at least 10 - 15 cm clearance to the wall, this will allow heat to circulate around the stove; also the maintenance of the outside stove is easier.
 When applied to masonry, a layer of wallpaper is normally classified as a non-combustible surface.
+Howerver, thery may be a degree of discolouration particularly where blow vinyl papers are used.